GolaraRFI/knapsack-problem/README.md

-# knapsack-problem
+# Knapsack Problem

-## knapsack problem using evolutionary algorithm with two selection methods
+## Solving the Knapsack Problem Using Evolutionary Algorithms with Two Selection Methods

-This project is done on **Google Colaboratory**.
+This project was conducted using **Google Colaboratory**.

-This optimization problem is done with these settings:
+The optimization problem was approached with the following settings:

-  - Population management = Generational model
+- Population Management: Generational Model
-  - Representation = Binary
+- Representation: Binary
-  - Parent selection = FPS & another selection
+- Parent Selection: FPS (Fitness-Proportionate Selection) & Another Selection Method
-  - Implementing selection probabilities = Stuchastic universal sampling
+- Implementing Selection Probabilities: Stochastic Universal Sampling
-  - Crossover = One_point crossover
+- Crossover: One-Point Crossover
-  - Crossover pobability = 0.8
+- Crossover Probability: 0.8
-  - Mutation = Bit_flip mutation
+- Mutation: Bit-Flip Mutation
-  - Mutation probability = 0.4
+- Mutation Probability: 0.4

-  ***
+Additional Details:
-  - Number of objects (gen) = 10
+- Number of Objects (Genes): 10
-  - Number of population (chromosume) = 8
+- Number of Populations (Chromosomes): 8
-  - Number of generation = 50
+- Number of Generations: 50
-  - M (Maximum weight of the bag) = 50
+- Maximum Weight Capacity of the Knapsack (M): 50
-  - Range of weights = 1-20
+- Range of Weights for Objects: 1-20
-  - Range of values = 100-1000
+- Range of Values for Objects: 100-1000

+---